 The Brandeis Health Center is operated by Beth Israel Deaconess Medical Center.
 A health center fee, mandatory for undergraduates and optional for graduate students, entitles students to medical services at the Golding Health Center without additional charge during the academic year.
 This annual health fee does not cover off-campus medical consultations, dental care, medications, laboratory tests, drugs, X-rays, reusable supplies, psychological testing, or hospital admission.
-These costs are responsible for these charges if rejected by the insurer.
+These costs are billed to the student's insurer.
+Students are responsible for these charges if rejected by the insurer.